zautumnz/cozy/README.md

 [![Support with PayPal](https://img.shields.io/badge/paypal-donate-yellow.png)](https://paypal.me/zacanger) [![Patreon](https://img.shields.io/badge/patreon-donate-yellow.svg)](https://www.patreon.com/zacanger) [![ko-fi](https://img.shields.io/badge/donate-KoFi-yellow.svg)](https://ko-fi.com/U7U2110VB)

-`cozy` is a simple, high-ish-level, interpreted programming language that sits somewhere between scripting and general-purpose programming.
+`cozy` (always spelled all-lowercase) is a simple, medium-to-high-level, interpreted, general purpose programming language.
 It can be used for many of the same tasks as shell scripts, Python, Node, and Ruby.
-It's dynamically and strongly typed, with some with semantics that work well with pseudo-functional programming but syntax similar to C-family languages.
-There are no OOP constructs like classes; instead we have first-class functions, closures, plain data structures, and modules.
+It's dynamically and strongly typed, with some with features that work well with pseudo-functional programming but C-language-family syntax.
+There are no OOP constructs like classes; instead we have first-class functions, closures, plain data structures, and file-based modules.

 It's meant to feel comfortable and familiar no matter what languages you might already know (hence the name).
 Performance isn't an explicit goal, but cozy is